 You will need GCSEs in Maths, English and Science at grade 4 or above or equivalent qualifications, as well as relevant industry experience.
 You can study English/Maths alongside your course if you don't have these grades.

 One year, usually three days per week in college.

-On completion of this course students can progress to one of the Equine Foundation Degrees at the college.
+On completion of this course students can progress to study at degree-level.

 Work in a wide range of exciting and diverse careers working with horses, including in stables and yards, at racetracks, shows, riding schools, in breeding and horse therapy and many more.

 Lever arch file, dividers and hole punched lined paper, pencil case, pens and pencils.
 A laptop is desirable but not essential.
 USBs are not permitted.
-All work is stored using Microsoft OneDrive, free for Riseholme students.
+All work is stored using Microsoft OneDrive, free for Bishop Burton students.